Van-Ziegelstein/neobarb-filter/README.md

-# neobarb-tex-filter
+# Neobarb TeX Filter
-A custom Pandoc filter to automate conversion of the first volume of Neobarbarian lore (initially codified in LaTeX markup).
+A custom [Pandoc](https://github.com/jgm/pandoc) filter to automate conversion of the first volume of Neobarbarian lore (initially codified in LaTeX markup).
 Mainly smoothes out certain parts of the AST representation.